comfortchambeshi/Easy-Mpessa-PHP-SDK/README.md

    $pay = $VodacomMpessa->c2b($amount, $phone_number, "GHS", 'GHA', "Product title");
    ```

+### NO.3: Setup callback URL:
+From your Mpessa dashboard, set response urls to https://your_site.com/callback.php

 That's all you need to do.
 For more information and collaboration reach out to us on Whatsapp +260968793843 and Email: witlevels04@gmail.com